lauralola/PP2/README.md

     why is text inner not pulling to html- returning global variable not returned value issue with score originally had if((player1 > 21) || (player2 > player1), however did not realise this would include if computer over 21 so changed to if((player1 > 21) || ((player2 <21) +++ (player2 > player1)).

+    error with play2- should not be dealing once over 19 but once you hit hold button and then computer hold every time click an alert message card gets dealt to computer even after computer hold- why??

+    So I have clicked hold and click on computer holds alert- deals them a card so if should have won they dont.
+If computer holding and I continue to get cards then doesnt deal to computer.